szpak/gradle-pitest-plugin/README.md

 Note.
 Due to internal refactoring in PIT versions >=0.32 require gradle-pitest-plugin >=0.32.x and PIT versions <=0.31 gradle-pitest-plugin <=0.30.x.

-Starting since version 1.1.6 gradle-pitest-plugin requires Gradle 2.0+ and was tested with Gradle 2.0 to 2.5 under OpenJDK 8, Oracle JDK 8 and OpenJDK 7.
+Starting since version 1.1.6 gradle-pitest-plugin requires Gradle 2.0+.
+The current version was automatically tested with Gradle 2.0 to 2.12 under OpenJDK 8, Oracle JDK 8 and OpenJDK 7.
 The latest version which supports older Gradle 1.x (1.6+) is gradle-pitest-plugin 1.1.4.

 See [changelog file](https://github.com/szpak/gradle-pitest-plugin/blob/master/CHANGELOG.md) for more detailed list of changes in the plugin itself.